olasson/SDCND-P2-TrafficSignClassifier/README.md

 ### Training

-The user has the option to specify a couple of hyperparameters through the command line namely `lrn_rate`, `batch_size` and `max_epochs`.
-While the first two are fairly stright forward, `max_epochs` is, as the name implies, not necessarily the number of epochs training will run for.
-This is due to the Keras callback implemented like so
+The user has the option to specify a couple of hyperparameters through the model config file namely `lrn_rate`, `batch_size` and `max_epochs`.
+While the first two are fairly straight forward, `max_epochs` is, as the name implies, not necessarily the number of epochs training will run for.
+This is due to the Keras callback implemented:

     ...